OutWooods/memory-gatsby/project-plan.md

    [] Limits to 10 new cards a day

-[] Tells you how many cards you currently have for tomorrow (if you try to add when there's more than 10, it'll warn you)
+   [] (if you try to add when there's more than 10, it'll warn you)

+[x] Tells you how many cards you currently have for tomorrow

 [] Add choice between adding new cards and practising wrong ones

-[] Store card data in local storage
+[x] Store card data in local storage

-   [] On load, get data from storage
+   [x] On load, get data from storage

-   [] On dismount, store data
+   [x] On update, store data

 [] Quickly input old cards